-On November 10, 2021, we entered into an Asset Purchase Agreement (the "APA" or "Asset Purchase Agreement") with Foxconn EV Technology, Inc., an Ohio corporation ("Foxconn Ohio") and affiliate of Hon Hai Technology Group ("Foxconn").
-The closing of the APA is subject to certain conditions, including (a) the parties entering into a contract manufacturing agreement (the "Contract Manufacturing Agreement"), pursuant to which Foxconn would manufacture the Endurance at the Lordstown facility, and a lease ("Lordstown Facility Lease"), under which we would lease up to 30,000 square feet of space located at the Lordstown, Ohio facility from Foxconn for our Ohiobased employees and (b) receipt of a communication that the Committee on Foreign Investment in the United States ("CFIUS") has concluded that the transaction is not a "covered transaction" or that CFIUS has completed its review of the transaction and determined there are no national security concerns with the transaction.
+The closing of the APA is subject to certain conditions, including (a) the parties entering into the Contract Manufacturing Agreement and Lordstown Facility Lease and (b) receipt of a communication that the CFIUS has concluded that the transaction is not a "covered transaction" or that CFIUS has completed its review of the transaction and determined there are no national security concerns with the transaction.
 If the APA is terminated or if the transaction does not close prior to the later of (i) April 30, 2022 and (ii) 10 days after the transaction is cleared by CFIUS, we are obligated to repay the down payments to Foxconn plus accrued interest.
-Furthermore, among other conditions, we are required to maintain a minimum cash balance of \$30 million.
+Furthermore, among other conditions, we are required to maintain minimum cash balances of \$50 million through March 1, 2022 and \$30 million thereafter.
 We have granted Foxconn a first priority security interest in substantially all of our assets to secure the repayment and other obligations under the APA.
 Should we default on our obligations or the APA does not close, we are unlikely to have sufficient available cash to repay Foxconn's down payments.
 As a result, Foxconn may exercise its rights under the APA, including, but not limited to foreclosing on its liens on some or substantially all of the Company's assets.
 Under such circumstances, we would not likely be able to continue as a going concern or realize any value from our assets.

-We require the funding, operational and supply chain support that we expect to receive from the transactions contemplated by the Asset Purchase Agreement (the "Foxconn Transactions") (see "Business - Foxconn Transactions"), as well as a joint product development agreement and an appropriate funding structure that enables us to raise substantial additional capital necessary to bring the Endurance into production and to fund future vehicle development.
+We require the funding, operational and supply chain support that we expect to receive from the Foxconn transactions as described above (see Part I-Item 1.
+Business-Foxconn Transactions), including a joint product development agreement and an appropriate funding structure that enables us to raise substantial additional capital necessary to bring the Endurance into production and to fund future vehicle development.